olekblok/internet-service-architecture-ships/README.md

 1. Clone this repository.
 2. Navigate to the `backend` directory.
-3. Configure your MySQL database details in `application.properties`.
-4. Run `mvn spring-boot:run` to start the backend server.
+3. Run `mvn spring-boot:run` to start the backend server.

 ### Frontend (Angular)